mrciolino/wiki-backup/timeline.md

 - The party visits the Library dimension for the first time.
 - The party goes to Hastow and Spoops sees a dragon in the Ethereal plane flying towards them.
 They defeat the ethereal dragon.
 Narascus stays behind in Hastow to run his Monastary.
 - Drakham's mother Adalynn joins the party.
-- The party seeks out a giant ruby they saw in a vision after pulling a card from the deck of many things.
-They find Ralindu the lich sealed inside the Ruby.
 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.
 - [Finishing The Wegate Revolution](/Events/finishing-the-wegate-revolution)
 - Aku is slain when the party drops dragon turtles on his castle.